 Lawnside is a very small borough located in the state of New Jersey.
 With a population of 3,301 people and just one neighborhood, Lawnside is the 385th largest community in New Jersey.

-Lawnside is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some boroughs, Lawnside isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Lawnside are a mix of both white- and blue-collar jobs.
 Overall, Lawnside is a borough of service providers, professionals, and sales and office workers.
 There are especially a lot of people living in Lawnside who work in healthcare (16.15%), food service (11.90%), and office and administrative support (10.17%).

-Despite being a small borough, Lawnside has a lot of people using the subway to get to and from work every day.
-Most of these people on the subway are using it to get to good jobs in other cities.
+In Lawnside, a lot of people use the subway to get to work every day though Lawnside is a relatively small borough.
+Those that ride the subway are primarily traveling out of town to good jobs in other cities.

 The education level of Lawnside citizens is a little higher than the average for US cities and towns: 22.44% of adults in Lawnside have at least a bachelor's degree.